"False"

 • Each main class has a letter code; for example, linguistics has the code F, and natural sciences has the code U.

-• The system also uses other characters such as dots, hyphens, and colons to give more detail and to indicate different sub-categories.
+• The system also uses other characters such as dots, hyphens, and colons to provide more detail and indicate different sub-categories.

 The SAB system was developed by the Swedish Public Library Association and was previously very common in Swedish libraries.
-The last edition came out in 2006.
-Since then, many libraries have switched to using the international DDK system.
+The last edition was published in 2006.
+Since then, many libraries have switched to using the international DDC system.

 Main classes of the SAB system